SeanKilleen/seankilleen.github.io/_posts/2024-11-10-til-kubernetes-auto-scaling-and-requests-vs-limits.md

 I looked up the other values.
 145 + 118 + 115 = 378, which is 84% of 445.

-## But...why? (the Part Where I Learn More About Requests vs Limits)
+## But...Why? (the Part Where I Learn More about Requests vs Limits)

 I got a great answer on the Rands Slack -- thanks to [Ryan Belgrave](https://linkedin.com/in/rbelgrave).
 In retrospect, it makes sense -- I had the wrong mental model.